Nurlan Nigmatulin

-Nūrlan Zairollaūly Nyğmatulin (Note: Нұрлан Зайроллаұлы Нығматулин, /kk/) (born 31 August 1961) is a Kazakh politician who served as the Chairman of the Mäjilis from 22 June 2016 to 1 February 2022 and from 20 January 2012 to 3 April 2014.
-Prior to that, he headed the Presidential Administration of Kazakhstan, and was the first deputy chairman of Nur Otan from 2009 to 2012, and äkim of Karaganda Region from 2006 to 2009.
+Nurlan Zairollaūly Nigmatulin (Note: Нұрлан Зайроллаұлы Нығматулин, /kk/) (born 31 August 1961) is a Kazakh politician who served as the Chairman of the Mäjilis from 22 June 2016 to 1 February 2022 and from 20 January 2012 to 3 April 2014.
+Prior to that, he headed the Presidential Administration of Kazakhstan, and was the first deputy chairman of Amanat from 2009 to 2012, and äkim of Qarağandy Region from 2006 to 2009.

 Early life and career

 Nurlan Nigmatulin was born to a Kazakh Muslim family in Karaganda as the son of Zairullah (Zaırollah) Nigmatulin and Zainab (Zeynep) Kariyeva.
 In 1984, he graduated from the Karaganda Technical University as a mechanical engineer.
 That same year, he became an engineer and the head of the motor convoy of the Karagandaoblgaz Enterprise.
 From 1985 to 1990, Nigmatulin served as the First Secretary of the Leninist Young Communist League (Komsomol) of Kazakhstan, deputy head of the department of Komsomol organizations of the Central Committee of Youth of Kazakhstan, Secretary, and the First Secretary of the Karagandy Lenin Regional Committee of Youth of Kazakhstan.

 In 1989, he completed the Moscow University for the Humanities under the Central Committee of the All-Union Leninist Young Communist League with a degree in political science.
 From 1990 to 1993, Nigmatulin served as the chairman of the Committee of Youth Organizations of Kazakhstan.
 In 1993 he became the president of the Tengri Kazakh-American Joint Venture.
 From 1995 to 1999, Nigmatulin served as the state inspector, deputy head of the Organizational and Control Department of the Presidential Administration.